maxi-blocks/maxi-blocks/readme.txt

 - **Video tutorials:** A library of video tutorials, covering everything from installation to advanced techniques.

-- **Dedicated support:** A support team available to address any questions or concerns you might have.
+- **Dedicated support:** A support team is available to address any questions or concerns you might have.
 Please use the support forums, or the [help desk](https://maxiblocks.com/go/help-desk).

 - **Full changelog:** Please visit our [GitHub repo](https://maxiblocks.com/go/wordpress-plugin-changelog).